Two pumpkin recipes your chickens will love...

 • 1 tablespoon of any other herbs your chickens like

-• 1 cup of chopped dandelion, clover, rose or marigold petals - whatever's in your garden.
-This time of year, winter pansies are a good source
+• 1 cup of chopped dandelion, clover, rose or marigold petals.
+In winter, pansies are good.

 • 0.25 cup coconut oil

 • 1 tablespoon of treacle (molasses).
-If you're making a smaller quantity, reduce the molasses to a teaspoon - it's a laxative for chickens.
+Reduce to a teaspoon for smaller batches.

 Method.